jessepav/lacygoill-wiki-backup/awk/sed.md

     this is a very very very very very very long line with an \033 character$~

 ##
-## How to print the current input line number (with a trailing newline)?
+## How to print the current input line ADDRESS (with a trailing newline)?

 Use the `=` command: